-NOTE: Communication Design Foundation AAS graduates and School of Business and Technology AAS graduates not from the Advertising and Marketing Communications AAS major must complete AC 111, AC 221, AC 231, AC 271 prior to semester 6.
-These and any prerequistes for AMC BS, courses must be completed first.
+NOTE: Communication Design Foundation AAS graduates and School of Business and Technology AAS graduates not from the Advertising and Marketing Communications AAS major must complete AC 111, AC 221, AC 271 or AC 272 prior to semester 6.
+These and any prerequistes for AMC BS courses must be completed first.